-- Lilly pads/planets leading to a consequence depending on Key Stage. - O Send to another class- Buddy Class. - O In house isolation. - O Playtime Reflections for low level behaviours. - Lunchtime Reflections with SLT for persistent or high level behaviours with parents informed by Class Teacher. - Weekly behaviour meetings and behaviour targets for pupils who are persistently making the wrong choices.
+- Lilly pads/planets leading to a consequence depending on Key Stage. - O Send to another class- Buddy Class. - O In house isolation. - O Playtime Reflections for low level behaviours.
+For Infant children this is a reduced period of time in relation to the age and stage of the pupil. - Lunchtime Reflections with SLT for persistent or high-level behaviours with parents informed by Class Teacher.
+For Infant children this is a reduced period of time in relation to the age and stage of the pupil. - Weekly behaviour meetings and behaviour targets for pupils who are persistently making the wrong choices. - Letters are also sent to parents when there is a concern about their child's behaviour.
+These will be kept in the pupil's files. - The use of Sports Club over Lunchtimes or The Orchard provides the structure for an alternative provision to support pupils with their social and emotional learning. - O Possible referral to Behaviour Panel- possibility of a Managed Move

-- Letters are also sent to parents when there is a concern about their child's behaviour.
-These will be kept in the pupil's files. - The use of Sports Club over Lunchtimes or The Orchard provides the structure for an alternative provision to support pupils with their social and emotional learning. - O Possible referral to Behaviour Panel- possibility of a Managed Move - O Identification on At Risk Register- sent to LA termly.
+• Identification on At Risk Register- sent to LA termly.